lyteword/chspurgeon-tod/volume-3/psalm-68.md

 (d) The eloquent tribe: "Naphtali giveth goodly words."

-2\.The harmony of song.
+2\.
+The harmony of song.
 Let all unite in praising the Lord, the fountain of Israel.
 "Ten thousand thousand are their tongues, "etc. *G. R.*

 **Verse 30-31.**

-1\.Hindrances to the progress of divine truth.
+1\.
+Hindrances to the progress of divine truth.

 (a) Idolatry.
 Worship of the crocodile— *beasts of the reeds,* (LXX)—of bulls and calves, as in Egypt.